 General Fund - A portion of the fund balance is considered nonspendable fund balance.
-The nonspendable portion of the fund balance is intended as an offset to prepaid items totaling \$8,295.
+The nonspendable portion of the fund balance is intended as an offset to prepaid items totaling \$13,967.
 The remaining portion of fund balance is considered unassigned.

 Recreation Fund - A portion of the fund balance is considered nonspendable fund balance.
-The nonspendable portion of the fund balance is intended as an offset to prepaid items totaling \$8,266.
+The nonspendable portion of the fund balance is intended as an offset to prepaid items totaling \$14,133.
 The remaining portion of fund balance is considered to be assigned for the purposes of the fund.

-D. Assets/Deferred Outflows, Liabilities/Deferred Inflows and Net Position or Equity (cont'd)

-8. Equity Classifications (cont'd)
+- D. Assets/Deferred Outflows, Liabilities/Deferred Inflows and Net Position or Equity (cont'd) - 8.
+Equity Classifications (cont'd)

 Bond and Interest Fund - The fund balance is considered restricted fund balance.
-The restricted fund balance is intended for future debt service payments totaling \$169,952.
+The restricted fund balance is intended for future debt service payments totaling \$179,665.

 Special Revenue Funds - The fund balance is considered restricted fund balance.
-The restricted portion of the fund balance is restricted for the purposes of their respective funds totaling \$326,694 (\$40,352 in the Special Recreation Fund and \$286,342 in nonmajor funds).
+The restricted portion of the fund balance is restricted for the purposes of their respective funds totaling \$427,311 (\$67,970 in the Special Recreation Fund and \$359,341 in nonmajor funds).

-Capital Projects Fund - The entire fund balance of \$1,204,998 is considered to be assigned for the purposes of the fund.
+Capital Projects Fund - A portion of the fund balance is considered nonspendable fund balance.
+The nonspendable portion of the fund balance is intended as an offset to prepaid items totaling \$1,553.
+The remaining portion of fund balance is considered assigned for the purposes of the fund.